oguzkarademir/Module-Project-Favorite-Words/development-strategy.md

 ## JS

+- Use `includes`-method for determine whether an array contains a queried element
-Use `filter`-method for return items of array with queried symbol
+- Use `filter`-method for return items of array with queried symbol

 ## 7. Clear-all